maximmold/mule-ee-docker/README.md

 | Port | Description                                                    |
 |----- |----------------------------------------------------------------|
 | 8081 | Default port for HTTP inbound endpoints                        |

+## Deploying applications
+The simplest way of deploying Mule applications is to copy a deployable archive (.zip file, created with Anypoint Studio or Maven) to the mapped ~/mule/apps folder.

+Alternatively, you can install the Mule Agent and register your Mule runtime with the Anypoint Runtime Manager.
+Details can be found [here](https://docs.mulesoft.com/runtime-manager/managing-servers#add-a-server).
+Now you can use the Anypoint Runtime Manager to deploy and monitor Mule applications.

+## Connecting to a running container
+To connect to a running container, you can open a Bash shell
+* First, retrieve the container's ID: `docker ps`
+* Check the CONTAINER_ID column of the output
+* Open a Bash shell on the container: `docker exec -t -i <CONTAINER_ID> /bin/bash`

 ## Running multiple instances